tahaak67/Farhan/README.md

-Sometimes you find your self tapping on an app without thinking, delayed app launching will delay the launch of selected apps by a few seconds so you can think twice before launching them, you can customize the delay time and the message to display during the delay.
+Sometimes you find your self tapping on an app without thinking, delayed app launching will delay the launch of selected apps by a few seconds so you can think twice before launching them, you can customize the delay time and the message to display during the delay, you can also add a delay after unlock so you have to wait a few seconds after unlocking your phone.

 ## 2. Notifications filter